MaloLM/vocal-assistant-amadeus-prototype/ISSUES_GUIDE.md

 Attention to the openAI transcription which currently requires a file path as parameter, perhaps a cache file path works ?
 As long as it is faster to process, to improve user experience with better response time.

+### Isue C1 - refactoring electron client with typescript instead of using javascript

 ## Advanced Issues

 These are challenging issues suitable for contributors who are familiar with the project or have a deep understanding of the relevant technologies.